 |The Major Scale||The Augmented Scale|

 The study of jazz guitar in basic terms is the study of chords and scales, and what scales we should play over what chords.
-In musical terms, the study of chords relates to harmony and to some extent rhythm, and the study of scales relates to melody and what notes to play.
+In musical terms, the study of chords relates to harmony and to some extent rhythm, and the study of scales relates to melody and what notes to play, also known as lead guitar where solos are formed and played.
 The jazz guitarist should have a thorough knowledge of both scales and chords and also the interplay between the two.
-It is also true that there are many jazz guitarists that generally prefer to play and stick to one of these main branches of jazz guitar.
+It is also true that there are many jazz guitarists that generally prefer to play and stick to one of these main branches of jazz guitar, namely rhythm or lead.

 Consequently, there are good rhythm jazz guitarists that may not be quite as good at playing the lead as they are rhythm, and likewise, there are good lead jazz guitarists that may not be quite so good at playing fast rhythmic chord changes that often utilise difficult to play extended and altered chords, as a great rhythm jazz guitarist can.
 Let’s not forget, there are also many great jazz guitar players that can do both to a high standard.